 For nature solos stay on a campsite in a tented lodge in the forest, a game ranch in the Kalahari, or a river lodge on Fish River Canyon.
 There's definitely a variety of stays in Namibia.

-There’s also Airbnb which can sometimes be cheaper than staying in a hotel.
-You can rent a room or an apartment from a local who can give you tips for things to do in the area.
+There is also Airbnb which can sometimes be cheaper than staying in a hotel.
+You can rent a room or an apartment from a local who can give you Namibia travel tips for things to do in the area.
 Save $20 off your first stay with this Airbnb link.

 Tours in Namibia

-Adventures include a 10 day Wonders of Namibia trip, and include Namibia within longer African itineraries such as a 14 day Cape & Dunes Overland tour through Namibia and South Africa.
-I have personally used G Adventures and recommend them as a solo female friendly company.
+Adventures include a 10-day Wonders of Namibia trip seeing the highlights of Namibia, and include Namibia within longer African itineraries such as a 14-day Cape & Dunes Overland tour through Namibia and South Africa.
+I have personally used G Adventures and recommend them as a solo female-friendly company.

-Tours start from a 3 day Namibia Dunes adventure to a 64 day Africa Encompassed trip travelling all the way from Cape Town to Nairobi.
-With both tour companies you share a room with another female or you can pay extra for your own room.
+Both tour companies offer Namibia tours where you share a room with another female or you can pay extra for your own room.

-Windhoek – Shuttles and taxis run from the airport to the city in 30 minutes.
+Windhoek Namibia – Shuttles and taxis run from the airport to the city in 30 minutes.

 Swakopmund – A shuttle van will take you the 3 miles and costs £9.

-One week to see Windhoek, Swakopmund, Sossusvlei.
+When you are travelling Namibia, you only need one week to see Windhoek, Swakopmund, and Sossusvlei.
 Two weeks to include the Namib Desert and Sesriem.

-To Zambia – Intercape run a luxury coach service from Windhoek to Livingstone.
+To Zambia – Bus services run from Windhoek to Livingstone.